BitBelle/JS-Practice/objects+arrays/README.md

 An *Object* is a collection of properties where each property has a key-value pair.

-*Objects are passed by reference*, meaning, when assigning an object to a variable we copying the reference(memory address) to the object, and not the object itself
+*Objects are passed by reference*, meaning, when assigning an object to a variable we are copying the reference(memory address) to the object, and not the object itself

 ***Objects can be defined in 3 different ways:***
     a.
 Using object literalls - the key-value pairs inside curly braces